History of Berliner FC Dynamo (1978–1989): Decline in the league and last titles in East Germany (1988–1989)

 Jürgen Bogs was replaced as coach after the 1988–89 season.
 Helmut Jäschke became the new coach.
 Jäschke had previously served as a coach of the reserve team BFC Dynamo II.
 Helmut Koch became the assistant coach of Jäschke.
 Bogs would later instead take on the role of "head coach" (Cheftrainer) in the club, which was a managerial role in the club at the time.
 The team was joined by attacking midfielder Heiko Bonan from 1.
 FC Magdeburg and defender Jörg Buder from the reserve team for the 1989–90 season.
+A DFV resolution in 1989 had stipulated that a team qualified for a European competition had the right to sign a player from a non-qualified team for a period of at least half a year.
+As a result of the egulation, Bonan joined BFC Dynamo.
+Other players signed on the same basis were Damian Halata from 1.
+FC Magdeburg to 1.
+FC Lokomotive Leipzig, Andreas Wagenhaus from Hallescher FC Chemie to SG Dynamo Dresden and Uwe Kirchner and Detlef Schößler from 1.
+FC Magdeburg to SG Dynamo Dresden.
 As the winner of the 1988-89 FDGB-Pokal, BFC Dynamo was set to play the DFV-Supercup against league champions SG Dynamo Dresden.
 It was the first edition of the DFV-Supercup.
 The match was played in front of 22,348 spectators at the Stadion der Freundschaft in Cottbus on 5 August 1989.
 SED Politburo and Central Committee members Egon Krenz and Erich Mielke, the Head of the Department for Sport of the SED Central Committee Rudolf Hellmann and the DTSB First Vice President Horst Röder were among the spectators.
 Bernd Schulz made it 1-0 for BFC Dynamo in the 31st minute.
 Thomas Doll then scored two goals for BFC Dynamo in the middle of the second half.
 The score was 4–0 for BFC Dynamo at the end of the match.
 Matthias Sammer then scored one goal for SG Dynamo Dresden in the 87th minute.
 BFC Dynamo eventually won the match 4-1 and captured the title.
-BFC Dynamo would be the first and only winner of the DFV-Supercup in the history of East German football.
+BFC Dynamo would eventually be the first and only winner of the DFV-Supercup in the history of East German football.